heisenberg3376/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-We will be designing a wesite that recommends 5 movies which are similar to the movie given as input.<br>
+We will be designing a webapp that recommends 5 movies which are similar to the movie given as input.<br>